McIndi/mast.installer/mast/installer/files/contrib/templates/roadmap.md

         * MAST for docker
         * MAST for Linux
         * MAST for Windows
-    * Start migrating to Python 3
+    * Migrate to Python 3
-        * We will try to keep a code base compatible with both Python 2.5, 2.6, 2.7, 3.3, 3.4, 3.5, but if any
-        problems arise, we will prioritize 2.7 and 3.5
+        * Python 2 support will end January 2020, so we need to migrate to Python 3.7.
     * Rewrite the Web GUI to have a more useful, modern UI based on bootstrap, JQuery and D3
 * Version 4